 Sierah Strong in the Schools

 Justice for Sierah is proud to announce the formation of Sierah Strong in the schools.
 It is essential to empower our young people to be self-aware and practice self-defense.
-We are working with education leaders to create a curriculum-based program, that will be taught annually for first through eighth graders in Ohio schools.
+We are working with education leaders to create a curriculum-based program, that will be taught annually for kindergarten through eighth graders in Ohio schools.
 Sierah Strong will meet state standards and be ingrained in our education system that self-defense, empowerment, and knowledge is the first step towards protecting our youth.

 Please like our Facebook page for updates on our progress and how to get Sierah Strong into your school.